 The Canon EOS-1Ds and the Kodak PIXPRO S-1 are two digital cameras that were announced, respectively, in September 2002 and January 2012.
 The 1Ds is a DSLR, while the S-1 is a mirrorless interchangeable lens camera.
 The cameras are based on a full frame (1Ds) and a Four Thirds (S-1) sensor.
-The Canon has a resolution of 11 megapixel, whereas the Kodak provides 16.1 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 11 megapixels, whereas the Kodak provides 16.1 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 1Ds vs Kodak S-1

 The side-by-side display below illustrates the physical size and weight of the Canon 1Ds and the Kodak S-1.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth measures are rounded to the nearest millimeter.